 The recipient of both undergraduate and graduate teaching awards, Sterk enjoys teaching undergraduate courses on late antiquity, the history of Christianity, the medieval world, and a seminar on conversion.
 She has also directed many senior honors theses.
 On the graduate level, she has supervised students working on topics in late antique, early medieval, and early Byzantine history, particularly themes and processes connected with Christianization, both east and west.

-Sterk is a core faculty member in Religious Studies and a member of the graduate faculty in the Department of Classics and Near Eastern Studies.
+Sterk is a core faculty member in Religious Studies and a member of the graduate faculty in the Department of Classical & Near Eastern Religions & Cultures.
 She is also pleased to be part of a thriving Center for Medieval Studies and a Consortium for the Study of the Premodern World, both of which comprise many faculty and students working on the premodern Mediterranean and Near East.
 Sterk serves on the editorial board of Brill's Series on the Early Middle Ages, and in 2016 she became a co-editor of the journal Church History.
 Studies in Christianity and Culture, which is currently housed at the University of Minnesota.

 - Late antiquity